tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 When an agent cannot be fully sure what state they are in or able to go to, but knows limited information about the properties of the state (**belief state**).

 These problems must be solved with a conditional plan, so that when conditions are met or the path changes, it will be able to account and solve the problem.
+Much like how a habitual walk will slightly differ day to day, therefore we look around to account for changes in environment.